-Physical and Mental Health.
-Subjects' judgments on their physical and mental health were measured by physical and mental stress scales.
+Mind and Body.
+Subjects' judgments on their physical and mental health as well as the degree of daily health practices were measured by physical stress scale, mental stress scale, and general health practice index, respectively.
 6 items were used to measure each of physical and mental stress.
-Cronbach's alphas for physical and mental stress scales were .894 and .943, respectively for the current data.
+Cronbach's alphas for physical and mental stress scales were .894 and .943, respectively.
+Meanwhile, respondents' general health practices were measured by 8 item scale.
+Cronbach's alpha for general health practices was .537.